erenada/TYPHON/docs/README.md

 ## Current Status

 Documentation is being developed as part of the pipeline refactoring process.
+The Genion integration improvements document serves as a template for future detailed documentation.